-The War with Grandpa (2020) is a delightful comedy starring Robert De Niro, Uma Thurman and Oakes Fegley.
+The War with Grandpa (2020) is a delightful comedy starring Robert De Niro, Uma Thurman, and Oakes Fegley.
 Although some motifs present in the narrative are common to Coming-of-Age films, classifying the film as one belonging to the genre would be an overstretch.
-The character of Robert De Niro is like the one portrayed by Bill Murray in the 2014 American comedy-drama film St. Vincent, but the film itself has more similarities with the Diary of a Wimpy Kid series.
+The character of Robert De Niro is like the one portrayed by Bill Murray in the 2014 American comedy-drama film St. Vincent.
+Still, the film itself has more similarities with the Diary of a Wimpy Kid series.
 It is an easygoing comedy with one principal goal – to entertain.
 And that it does.

-The War with Grandpa is based on Robert Kimmel Smith‘s children’s book from 1984 and its audience is ideally children and young adults, just like that of the Diary of a Wimpy Kid series, but the story can perfectly entertain adult audiences.
+The War with Grandpa is based on Robert Kimmel Smith‘s children’s book from 1984, and its audience is ideally children and young adults, just like that of the Diary of a Wimpy Kid series.
+Still, the story can perfectly entertain adult audiences.

 It’s a subjective thing, as some people (like my Dad) do not appreciate Robert De Niro in a non-serious role, while others (myself included) find his facial expressions perfect for comedies (Flawless, Meet the Parents, Analyze This are just a few of the many comedy titles that come to mind when I think De Niro).

 Young Oakes Fegley’s (Pete’s Dragon, The Goldfinch, Wonderstruck) plays the main child role of Peter, who declares war after his grandfather (De Niro) takes over his bedroom.
-He is gruffy, cute and talented, which makes Peter relatable.
+He is gruffy, cute, and talented, which makes Peter relatable.
 Oakes Fegley has a lot of acting experience under his belt (he began attending acting classes at two years old), making him not the typical newcomer I enjoy discovering.
 But this did not ruin my enjoyment of the film.
-There are some great supporting characters, like Peter’s classmate Steve (Isaac Kragten), who have better lines and give a better performance than others.
+Like Peter’s classmate Steve (Isaac Kragten), some great supporting characters have better lines and give a better performance than others.

 Trailer for War with Grandpa (2020)